 Harris’ work modulates between photojournalism, documenting culture and constructed realities, all in an effort to tell stories of underrepresented communities in New Orleans and beyond.
-He created Parish Chic, a style column for the Oxford American and has been published in Yahoo Food, Southern Foodways Alliance and Southern Living and The FADER.
-A feature he wrote for Edible New Orleans was selected for the book “Best Food Writing 2016” that will be published in November.
-He also gained invaluable experience as a writer’s department intern during season three (2012) for HBO’s Treme and the interim artwork clearance coordinator for season four, the final season (2013).
+He created Parish Chic, a style column for the Oxford American and has been published in Yahoo Food, and Southern Living and The FADER and The Bitter Southerner.
+Most recently, a feature he wrote for Edible New Orleans was selected for the book “Best Food Writing 2016.”

-Harris graduated with a B.B.A. in entrepreneurship from Middle Tennessee State University and earned a M.A. in Journalism from the University of Mississippi.
-He furthered his studies at the Fellowship for Young Journalists for at the Poynter Institute and the Oxford American Summit for Ambitious Writers.
+He graduated with a B.B.A. in entrepreneurship from Middle Tennessee State University and earned a M.A. in Journalism from the University of Mississippi.
+He furthered his studies at the Fellowship for Young Journalists at the Poynter Institute and the Oxford American Summit for Ambitious Writers.